HasanJuma/Memory-card-game-project/README.md

 - As a **user**, I want the **cards to flip with a nice animation** so that **the game feels smooth and fun to interact with**.

 - As a **user**, I want the **visuals to be colorful and clear** so that **I can easily recognize and match the images**.

-# Memory Card Game

-A classic memory matching game built using HTML, CSS, and JavaScript.
-Players must match pairs of cards within a time and attempt limit.

 ---